Yamato-Security/hayabusa/README-English.md

 git clone https://github.com/Yamato-Security/hayabusa-sample-evtx.git
 ```

-> Note: Please run this command from the hayabusa root folder.
+> Note: Please run this command from the hayabusa root folder if you want to follow along in the examples below.

 # Usage
 ## Command line options